 You will study 180 credits in total during your Food Science and Nutrition MSc.
-A standard module is typically worth 15 credits and the research project is worth 80 credits.
-These are the modules relating to this programme of study for academic year 2021/22.
-If you are starting in September 2022, these will give you a flavour of the modules you are likely to study.
+These are the modules studied in 2021/22 and will give you a flavour of the modules you are likely to study in 2022/23.
 All Modules are subject to change.

 Microbiological and Chemical Food Safety - 20 credits

 Understanding of the important microbiological safety issues in food and the scientific basis of the key approaches used by the industry in order to minimize risk to consumers.

 Food Processing - 20 credits